-Tattooing and body piercing on a person's body represent potential health threats because both procedures break the skin barrier.
+Tattooing and body piercing on a person's body represents potential health threats because both procedures break the skin barrier.
 A tattoo machine pierces the skin in very rapid sequence while piercers install jewelry after creating open wounds in the skin and or cartilage.
-The instruments come in contact with blood and body fluids.
+The instruments may come in contact with blood and body fluids.
 These actions may introduce bacterial or viral organisms such as staphylococcus, blood borne pathogens, Hepatitis B & C, tetanus and other disease organisms if sanitary procedures are not followed.
 The problem is compounded because some parts of tattoo equipment are reused on multiple clients and if required sterilization procedures are not followed the health risks are greatly increased.
-The health and safety of the tattoo artists are also of great concern and guidelines are also directed to protect them as well.
+The health and safety of the tattoo artists are also directed to protect them as well.

 The Johnson County Health Department Ordinance No. 2005-24 was enacted in 2005 and requires operators to be licensed and inspected by Environmentalists.
 Our ordinance incorporates Indiana State Department of Health Rule 410 IAC 1-5 "Sanitary Operations of Tattoo Parlors".
-The Rule includes an important requirement to have sterilization equipment in each shop tested for efficacy and to report results to the Health Department.
+The Rule includes an important requirement to have sterilization equipment tested for efficacy and to report results to the Health Department.
 The Ordinance incorporates fines and delineates procedures for closure of a shop if requirements are not met.